letatcest/buildingblocks-doc/README.md

 # Building Blocks | Bouwblokken

-For a new YouTube series I'm working on simultaniously creating a repository on the contents.
+For a new series I'm working on simultaniously creating a repository on the contents.
 This will mainly be in Dutch,

 ## Introductie